7.6 — Internal linkage

 There are typically two reasons to give identifiers internal linkage:

 • There is an identifier we want to make sure isn’t accessible to other files.
-This could be a global variable we don’t want messed with, or a helper function we don’t want called.
+This could be a global variable we don’t want messed with, or a helper function we don’t want to be called.

 • To be pedantic about avoiding naming collisions.
 Because identifiers with internal linkage aren’t exposed to the linker, they can only collide with names in the same translation unit, not across the entire program.